 Previously when you’ve redesigned a room how much attention did you pay to choosing the wall color?
 The art that covers much of those walls?
 How about the flooring?
 The furniture and rugs that cover that floor?
 Now what about the ceiling?
 The human eye is drawn to contrast, even with richly painted walls and perfectly matching floors, the first thing a person is going to notice is your bright white (probably popcorned) ceilings.
 So how does one craft an equally aesthetically pleasing topper to a nearly perfect living space?

-Removing the popcorn ceiling texture isn’t a hard project, but it will take a little bit of time.
-If you gather the following tools and supplies you can save some headache:
+Removing the popcorn ceiling texture isn’t a hard project, but it will take some time.
+We recommend using the following tools to speed things up:

 - Small Pump Tank Sprayer filled with water